-This guide aims to answer some ‘frequently asked questions’ about becoming a Training Practice and starting to take nursing students on placement.
+This guide aims to answer some ‘frequently asked questions’ about becoming a Training Practice and starting to take students on placement.

 What is the background behind increasing the number of undergraduate placements in GP?

 In the current climate of a stretched and ageing workforce, introducing undergraduate students to roles in GP increases the number of students likely to consider primary care as a first-choice career post-qualification.
 South Yorkshire and Bassetlaw Primary Care Workforce and Training Hub is seeking to increase the capacity of learning placements across the area in order to secure the primary care workforce of the future.

-What are the benefits to the practice of taking nursing students?
+What are the benefits to the practice/PCN of taking students?

-Undergraduate nurses bring energy and motivation to the practice and our Mentors report that they enjoy being able to reflect on their own practice and to refresh their own knowledge.
-Not only do practices feel a great sense of purpose in helping to grow the GP workforce of the future, they may also benefit from having student nurses on placement (particularly 3rd years) if they are looking to recruit through the GPN Ready Scheme.
+Undergraduate students bring energy and motivation to the practice and our Practice Educators report that they enjoy being able to reflect on their own practice and to refresh their own knowledge.
+Not only do practices feel a great sense of purpose in helping to grow the GP workforce of the future, they may also benefit from having student nurses on placement (particularly 3rd years) if they are looking to recruit through the Primary Care Nurse Vocational Training Programme.

-On a practical level, practices receive a tariff of £120 per student, per week, payable at the end of each placement (tariff fixed for 2020-21 financial year.)
+On a practical level, practices receive an enhanced tariff of £120 per student, per week, payable at the end of each placement (tariff fixed for 2020-21 financial year.)